Frequently Asked Questions about Immunizations

 My child received two doses of Twinrix Junior when he was small.
 Should I sign a consent for my child to receive Hepatitis B vaccine in grade 7 at school?

-My child received 2 doses of Twinrix®Junior vaccine in Quebec when my child was in Grade 4.
+My child received 2 doses of Twinrix®Junior vaccine in Quebec when my child was in grade 4.
 Does my child still need more Hepatitis B vaccine?

 My child was born in another province and received three doses of DTaP-IPV-HB-Hib vaccine (Diptheria, Tetanus, Pertussis, Polio, Hepatitis B and Haemophilus influenzae type B) as an infant, does my child need another dose of Hepatitis B for a booster dose?